VPNs and VPSs, networks and servers, it’s all that same internet stuff, especially when they’re both virtual and private, right? Well, no.

 What is a VPN?

-A VPN, or virtual private network, is a broad term for a technology that’s often used in cybersecurity.
+A VPN, or virtual private network, is a broad term for cybersecurity technology.

 A VPN usually comes in the form of an app or software.
-When you connect to it, it creates an encrypted (secured) tunnel between your device and a VPN server.
+Connecting to it creates an encrypted (secured) tunnel between your device and a VPN server.
 This server acts as a security layer between you and the web.
 You could say that you’re browsing the internet through a VPN server.

 VPNs have several benefits.
 Simply put, a VPN protects your online privacy, freedom, and security by: